 The guard posts were cut with my DeWALT compound miter saw then I measured and marked the positions for the 1/2 inch bolts with a combination square.
 Two holes are drilled using the Wolfcraft Drill Guide with a wood spade bit.
 See Figure 29 “Guard Post Attachment Detail” on page 15 the deck building code link (above) for guard post bolt placement requirements.

-The drill guide made straight holes through the post which I couldn’t do freehand.
+The drill guide made straight holes through the post which are difficult to make freehand.

 Install Code-Compliant 4×4 Guard Posts